 The best garden decking ideas are those that really help you make the most of your outdoor area.
 Decking is a great choice for a garden design, as it’s easy to install and look after, while also giving you plenty of options of styles, colours and more.

-Whether you go for a traditional timber decking or a modern composite version, it’s no wonder it’s such a population choice for gardens, and that there are so many clever garden decking ideas around to inspire your space.
+Whether you go for a traditional timber decking or a modern composite version, there are so many clever garden decking ideas around to inspire your space.

 Take a look below at all of the material options available, and some great design ideas to make the most of your space.

 Where to start with garden decking ideas

 “Outdoor decking provides a stylish element to your outdoor space.
 Building a decking works well for any garden, regardless of the size and provides an attraction and practical aspect to your garden" says Christopher Ray, outdoor category manager at B&Q.